stashgg/stash-playground/README.md

     <a href="https://www.linkedin.com/company/stashgg/">LinkedIn</a>
 </div>

+> [!IMPORTANT]
+> This repo is currently being built out.

 ## About the Stash Playground

 This repo contains various framework examples you can use with Stash.
 There are frontend, backend, and game SDK examples.
 Stash regularly adds to and updates this repo.
-If you have any issues with a code example, or want to see other examples, please let us know!
+If you have any issues with a code example, or want to see other examples, please let us know.

+We have a prioritized set of frameworks that we've created examples for.
+It's difficult maintaining examples for every framework, so we've narrow the scope so that we can provide quality examples for popular frameworks.
+If you think there's something critical missing from these examples, let us know and we'll look into adding it.

-## How to use the Stash Plaground
+## How to use this repo

-Each section in this repo has its own ReadMe.
-They provide general information about the examples, prerequisites, etc. You can clone the entire repo or copy and paste examples as needed.
+Start by picking a set of examples you're interested in.
+Within each section is a ReadMe with instructions.
+It contains general information about the examples, prerequisites, etc. You can clone the entire repo or copy and paste examples as needed.

 ## SDK examples